bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 ### Sliding Window Search

 The sliding window search is contained in the tenth code cell of my notebook located in "pipeline.ipynb" in the function called `find_cars()`.
 This single function is able to extract features using HOG sub-sampling and make predictions.
 It only extracts hog features once on a sub-region of the image (defined by start and stop Y positions), for each of a small set of predetermined window sizes (defined by a scale argument), and then sub-sampled to obtain all of its overlaying windows.
 Each window is defined by a scaling factor that impacts the window size.
 The scale factor can be set on different regions of the image based on distance (e.g. smaller near the horizon, larger in the center).
-A visualization of small overlapping windows near the horizon is shown below with a blue swath and a green swath:
+A visualization of small overlapping windows near the horizon is shown below with a blue swath and a green swath of windows:

 ![alt text][image03]